 Cardamom seed oil's main chemical components include a-pinene, b-pinene, sabinene, myrcene, limonene, a-phellandrene, y-terpinene, 1,8-cineole, p-cymene, linalool, p-cymene, linalyl acetate, a-terpineol, terpinen-4-oil, a-terpineol acetate, citronellol, geraniol, nerol, methyl eugenol and trans-nerolidol.4

 Benefits of Cardamom Seed Oil

-- Help dispel toxins from your body – It assists in stimulating urination, which also helps promote weight loss, lowers blood pressure, and extracts calcium and urea deposits from the kidney.
+• Help dispel toxins from your body — It assists in stimulating urination, which also helps promote weight loss, lower blood pressure and extract calcium and urea deposits from the kidneys.

-Cardamom seed oil also has a warming effect that helps heat the body, alleviate congestion and coughs, promotes sweating, and even helps relieve symptoms of the common cold.
+Cardamom seed oil also has a warming effect that helps heat the body, alleviate congestion and coughs and promote sweating.
+It even helps relieve symptoms of the common cold.

 How to Make Cardamom Seed Oil

 Cardamom seed oil is extracted through steam distillation.
 The seeds of the fruit are harvested just before they ripen.
 This produces a 1 to 5 percent yield.
 Cardamom seed oil can be quite expensive, though.
 An alternative would be to extract your own cardamom seed oil at home.
 Here's how you do it:6

 Cardamom Seed Oil